 Prohibition orders prevent a person from carrying out teaching work in schools, sixth form colleges, 16 to 19 academies, relevant youth accommodation and children's homes in England.
-A person who is prohibited from teaching must not be appointed to work as a teacher in such a setting.
+A person who is prohibited from teaching must not be appointed to work as a teacher in such a setting, including St John's.